artemave/cccv/README.md

 exclude-files:
   - "README.*" # this is regexp, NOT a glob

-# mininum number of consequtive duplicate lines to consider relevant; defaults to 2
+# mininum number of consequtive duplicate lines to consider relevant; default 2
 min-hunk-size: 3

+# minimum line length (bar leading/trailing tabs and spaces) to be considered relevant; default 10
-min-line-length: 15 # defaults to 10
+min-line-length: 15
 ```

 ## Limitations